-Using a representative sample of U.S. ZIP code-level borrowers, we confirm that higher precrisis MC lending (independent and affiliated alike) is associated with higher postcrisis rate of mortgage foreclosures and delinquencies.
-The coefficient on MC Share_z is positive and both economically and statistically significant across all specifications.
-A one-standard-deviation increase in the share of MC lending (12%) leads to about 1.3% increase in delinquency rate and 1.2% increase in foreclosure rate.
+Table 8 reports the results of the delinquency and foreclosure analysis, respectively.
+The coefficients are multiplied by a hundred for tractability.
+Columns (1) and (4) document that precrisis MC lending is associated with higher default rates postcrisis.
+The coefficient on MC Sharez is positive and both economically and statistically significant.
+A one-standard-deviation increase in the share of MC lending (12%) is associated with to about 1.3% increase in delinquency rate and 1.2% increase in foreclosure rate.
 These numbers, correspondingly, represent about a fifth of the average Q4 2008 delinquency rate (5.5%) and about a third of the average 2007-2008 foreclosure rate (3.22%).
-For comparison, a one-standard-deviation increase in subprime lending increases delinquency rates by about 0.96% and foreclosure rates by 1.1%.
+For comparison, a one-standard-deviation increase in subprime lending is associated with increase in delinquency rates of about 0.96% and foreclosure rates of 1.1%.
 The impact of MC activity on mortgage defaults is, thus, similar in magnitude to that of subprime.